KitHat/substrate-rbac/design/README.md

         * easy to use and understand
         * RBAC pallet becomes more agnostic to other pallets and provide general functionality
     * Cons
         * problems with role assignment -- we would have to have some restriction for each role which account can grant this role.
-It does not look clean
+It does look like a hack (we are building role functionality and do not use it ourselves)
         * such approach is error-prone (e.g. you can lose keys for role granters, assign a wrong user for role grant)
 * Complex role system (roles are nested in terms of grant and revokation):
     * Pros:
-        * allows to make intuitive role systems (role hierarchy is built smoothly)
+        * allows to make intuitive role systems (role hierarchy is built smoothly with such approach)
         * approach is less error-prone (it is easier for users to manage roles than accounts)
     * Cons:
         * takes more time to implement than the first approach, requires more complex types for roles